Tokyo Ghoul Facts About Hide

 The sixth volume has an original mini soundtrack CD, a booklet and some chibi character goods.
-On disc extras include an audio commentary, a commercial spot, promo video, and some additional gallery artwork.
+On the disc, extras include an audio commentary, a commercial spot, promo video, and some additional gallery artwork.

-Hide is associated with the Tarot card number 1: the Magician.
+Hide is associated with the Tarot card number one: the Magician.

 In Tokyo Ghoul chapter 83, we can see the number 1 on his hat (volume 9 - chapter 83 - page 19).
 He also played the role of the witch's servant during the school play.